 Please update to Firefox 18 Update Firefox to the latest version

 Then Reset and retest.
-Reset Firefox – easily fix most problems
+Refresh Firefox - reset add-ons and settings

 Is that file played embedded on a we page or is this a link?

 With which content (MIME) type is the file send by the server if you check the Net log in the Web Console (GET entry fro the media file)?